IT Security

 • Partner with a certified cloud security provider like Cyberdan.

 Threat: Disgruntled employees or careless actions can lead to serious breaches.
+Privileged accounts without monitoring can be misused, and insider breaches often go undetected for longer periods, increasing potential damage.

 Prevention: